minkcv/vm/docs/vaporlang.md

     xposition = xposition + 1;

 #### Comparison
 Variables can be compared for equality `==`, less than `<`, and greater than `>`.
 0 indicates false and 1 indicates true.
 Comparisons can be done in loop and if conditions.
+Comparisons will be evaluated after both sides of the comparison have evaluated.

     isZero = xposition == 0;
     aboveOne = xposition > 1;